Recent Blog Articles

 - strange sensations, numbness, or tingling in the hands, legs, or feet

 - difficulty thinking and reasoning (cognitive difficulties), or memory loss

-While an experienced physician may be able to detect a vitamin B12 deficiency with a good interview and physical exam, a blood test is needed to confirm the condition.
-(Vitamin B12 deficiency is so easily overlooked that the Centers for Disease Control has a course for physicians called “Why Vitamin B12 Deficiency Should Be on Your Radar Screen.”)
+While an experienced physician may notice the symptoms and be able to detect a vitamin B12 deficiency with a good interview and physical exam, a blood test is needed to confirm the condition.

 A serious vitamin B12 deficiency can be corrected two ways: weekly shots of vitamin B12 or daily high-dose B12 pills.
 A mild B12 deficiency can be corrected with a standard multivitamin.

 In many people, a vitamin B12 deficiency can be prevented.
 If you are a strict vegetarian or vegan, it’s important to eat breads, cereals, or other grains that have been fortified with vitamin B12 or take a daily supplement.
 A standard multivitamin delivers 6 micrograms, more than enough to cover the average body’s daily need.

 The internet is full of articles lauding the use of vitamin B12 to prevent Alzheimer’s disease, heart disease, and other chronic conditions or reverse infertility, fatigue, eczema, and a long list of other health problems.
 Most are based on poor or faulty evidence.

 Take Alzheimer’s disease as an example.
 Although there is a relationship between low vitamin B12 levels and cognitive decline, clinical studies—including those involving people with Alzheimer’s disease—have not shown improvement in cognitive function, even doses of vitamin B12 as high as 1000 micrograms per day.